 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
-The procedures contained in this policy apply to all staff, supply staff, volunteers, and governors/member of the Nova Education Trust and are consistent with those of Nottinghamshire Safeguarding Children Partnership (NSCP).
+The procedures contained in this policy apply to all staff, supply staff, volunteers, and governors and are consistent with those of Nottinghamshire Safeguarding Children Partnership (NSCP).